-For the 2019 annual stress testing exercise, the supervisory severely adverse scenario1 is characterized by a severe global recession accompanied by a period of heightened stress in commercial real estate markets and corporate debt markets and includes the following features:
+For the 2020 annual stress testing exercise, the supervisory severely adverse scenario is characterized by a severe global recession accompanied by a period of heightened stress in commercial real estate and corporate debt markets.
+In this hypothetical stress scenario:

-- The U.S. unemployment rate climbs to a peak of 10 percent in the third quarter of 2020.
-In line with the increase in the unemployment rate, real GDP falls about 8 percent from its pre-recession peak, reaching a trough in the third quarter of 2020.
-The decline in activity is accompanied by lower headline CPI inflation, which falls to about 11⁄2 percent at an annual rate in the first quarter of 2019 and then rises gradually to about 2 percent at an annual rate by the second half of 2020. - As a result of the severe decline in real activity, the interest rate for 3-month Treasury bills falls 21⁄4 percentage points and remains near zero through the end of the scenario.
-The 10-year Treasury yield falls by a somewhat smaller amount, resulting in a mildly steeper yield curve.
-The 10-year Treasury yield reaches a trough of about 3⁄4 percent in the first quarter of 2019 and rises gradually thereafter to 11⁄2 percent by the first quarter of 2021 and 13⁄4 percent by the first quarter of 2022.
+- The U.S. unemployment rate climbs to a peak of 10 percent in the third quarter of 2021.
+This substantial increase in the unemployment rate is consistent with the Board's Policy Statement on the Scenario Design Framework for Stress Testing.
+In line with the increase in the unemployment rate, real GDP falls about 81⁄2 percent from its pre-recession peak, reaching a trough in the third quarter of 2021.
+The decline in activity is accompanied by a lower headline CPI inflation rate, which falls to an annual rate of about 11⁄4 percent after the first quarter of 2020, before gradually rising to average 13⁄4 percent in 2022. - In line with the severe decline in real activity, the interest rate for 3-month Treasury bills immediately falls near zero and remains at that level through the end of the scenario.
+The 10-year Treasury yield immediately falls to 3/4 percent during the first quarter of 2020 and rises gradually thereafter to 21⁄2 percent by the end of the stresstest period.
+The result is a gradual steepening of the yield curve over most of the stress-test period.
 Financial conditions in corporate and real estate lending markets are stressed severely.
-The spread between yields on investment-grade corporate bonds and yields on long-term Treasury securities widens to 51⁄2 percent by the third quarter of 2019, an increase of 31⁄2 percentage points relative to the fourth quarter of 2018.
-The spread between mortgage rates and 10-year Treasury yields widens to 31⁄2 percentage points over the same time period.
+The spread between yields on investment grade corporate bonds and yields on long-term Treasury securities widens to 51⁄2 percentage points by the third quarter of 2020, an increase of 4 percentage points relative to the fourth quarter of 2019.
+The spread between mortgage rates and 10-year Treasury yields widens to 31⁄2 percentage points over the same period. - Asset prices drop sharply in this scenario.
+Equity prices fall 50 percent through the end of 2020, accompanied by a rise in the VIX, which reaches a peak of 70.
+House prices and commercial real estate prices also experience large overall declines of about 28 percent and 35 percent, respectively, during the first nine quarters of the scenario. - The international component of this scenario features sharp slowdowns in all country blocs, leading to severe recessions in the euro area, the United Kingdom, and Japan and a pronounced deceleration of activity in developing Asia.
+As a result of the sharp contraction in economic activity, three of the foreign economies included in the scenario-the euro area, Japan, and developing Asia-experience sharp declines in inflation rates.
+The U.S. dollar appreciates against the euro, the pound sterling, and the currencies of developing Asia, but depreciates modestly against the yen because of flight-to-safety capital flows.